-Yellowstone National Park Overview
+Yellowstone National Park On a Budget

 If you're planning to stay in the park it is absolutely critical that you make reservations well in advance, as almost all of the lodging fills up, particularly during the peak summer months.
 The same can be said for the area's campgrounds.

 The temperature within the park is highly variable.
 It's best to prepare for all weather types during your visit.
 The summer months can be pleasant with temperatures around 75 degrees Fahrenheit.
 Nights can be much cooler, even in the summer.
 Spring and fall temperatures can range between freezing and 60 degrees Fahrenheit.
 Snow is not uncommon and night time temperatures can be quite cold.
 Winter temperatures range from 0 tp 20 degrees Fahrenheit and can drop even colder during the night time hours.

 SightsSome of the most famous sights within the park include Yellowstone Lake, West Thumb Geyser Basin, Old Faithful, and Monument Geyser Basin, but there are countless more things to see and do in Yellowstone.
 The park is famous for its natural beauty and stunning landscape.
 There are many geothermal features spread throughout the park and it's possible to see more than 300 different geysers.
 Wildlife that can be seen within the park includes grizzly bears, wolves, bison, and elk.